Shelter Valley, California

-Shelter Valley is a community in San Diego County in the U.S. state of California.
-The town is located along County Route S2, two miles (3.2 km) south of its intersection with State Route 78 (known as Scissors Crossing) and 12 mi east of Julian.
-It lies within the boundaries of the Anza-Borrego Desert State Park and the geologic feature known as Earthquake Valley.
+Shelter Valley is an unincorporated community in San Diego County in the U.S. state of California.
+It is located along County Route S2, two miles (3.2 km) south of its intersection with State Route 78 (known as Scissors Crossing) and 12 mi east of Julian.
+It lies within the boundaries of Anza-Borrego Desert State Park and the geologic feature known as Earthquake Valley.
 The Pacific Crest Trail passes along the northern boundary of the community.